BryanBradfo/reinforcement-learning/README.md

 ## How to Run

 1. Jupyter Notebooks (.ipynb files):
-- Navigate to the directory containing the notebook (project/ or tp2/).
+- Navigate to the directory containing the notebook (project/).
 - Launch Jupyter Lab or Jupyter Notebook:

 ```bash